Nimo

 1 nm equals 10^-9 metres; 1 Å equals 10^-10 metres.

-Nanoparticles range from 1–100 nm; size defines when surface effects dominate.
+Nanoparticles range from 1 to 100 nm; size defines when surface effects emerge.

-Higher surface area to volume ratio at smaller sizes increases reactivity and alters melting points.
+Higher surface area to volume ratio at smaller sizes enhances reactivity.

-Effective measured size can exceed core size because of coatings or hydration shells.
+Effective measured size can exceed core size due to coatings or hydration shells.

-Light microscopy cannot resolve nanoparticles; electron/AFM methods provide nanoscale resolution.
+Light microscopy cannot resolve nanoparticles; electron and AFM methods do.

-Large molecules can span several nanometres and overlap the lower end of the nanoparticle range.
+Large molecules can span several nanometres and overlap with the nanoparticle range.

-Aggregation reduces surface area per mass and shifts behaviour toward bulk properties.
+Aggregation reduces surface area per mass, shifting behavior toward bulk properties.

-Quantum confinement affects optical and electrical behaviour in the smallest nanoparticles.
+Quantum confinement impacts optical and electrical behavior in the smallest nanoparticles.

 Built with v0